🧡💙 Hoopeston Area Middle School Volleyball Parent/Player Meeting 🏐

 The HAMS 8th Grade Honors ELA class wrapped up their suspense unit by writing suspenseful narrative stories.
 Students shared their stories around the “campfire” while eating s’mores.
 And classmates voted for the first 2025-26 winners of the “Lee-sie Award of Literary Excellence.”
 Congratulations to: 1st: Avery S. 2nd: Armani C. 3rd: Bentlie B.

-17 days ago, Christy Lee
+about 1 month ago, Christy Lee

 Students holding prizes for winning the writing contest